-Estimated Cost of Domestic Abuse to Public Services in Birmingham
+Estimated Cost of Domestic Abuse to Public

 - £25m Criminal justice

-- £34m Health
+- E34m Health

 - £10m Social Care & Housing

 - £48m Civil legal

-- £38m Lost Economic Output
+- E38m Lost Economic Output

-The annual financial cost of domestic abuse to Birmingham's services is estimated at £117million.
+It is estimated that the annual financial cost of domestic abuse to Birmingham's public services is around £117million.
 However, domestic abuse has a serious and lasting impact on a victim's sense of safety, health, well-being and autonomy, and can severely restrict their ability, and their children's future ability, to fully participate in society.
-The combined service and human and emotional costs, increases this figure to an estimated £310million.
+The Henry Smith Charity has estimated that this combined service and human and emotional costs, increases this overall cost to the city to be £310million1

-Birmingham currently spends heavily on the impact of domestic abuse, particularly in relation to health, policing and social care.
-By contrast, little investment is made in either prevention or early intervention in domestic abuse.
+Birmingham currently spends heavily on responding to domestic abuse at times of crisis, where costs to health, policing and social care will be highest.
+By contrast, less investment is made in either prevention or early intervention in domestic abuse.